equivalent/dude_policy/README.md

 > Note: same model can include both `DudePolicy::IsADude` and `DudePolicy::IsADude` but don't have to.

-> Note: please be sure to check the "Philosophy" section of this README to fully understand the flow
+> Note: please be sure to check the [Philosophy](https://github.com/equivalent/dude_policy#philospophy) section of this README to fully understand the flow

 This way you will be implement it in your application: